RADIATOR PLANT

 Radiator plant has its name for a reason.
 Peperomias can tolerate low humidity because of their semi-succulent foliage.

 • Water: Drainage.
 Drainage.
 Drainage.
-Peperomia are not cacti, nor are they your typical foliage plant.
+Peperomias are not cacti, nor are they your typical foliage plant.
 They have shallow root zones that like frequent wet-dry cycles.

-Repotting: To help with your plant’s wet-dry cycles, plant in shallow containers and avoid upsizing containers to quickly.
+Repotting: To help with your plant’s wet-dry cycles, plant in shallow containers and avoid upsizing containers too quickly.
 Repot every 2-3 years into a slightly larger container (1-2” increased diameter or depth).
-Use a general purpose potting mix.
+Use a fresh general purpose potting mix.

 Fertilizing: Either…